 Discover the High Rockies Trail

 One of the best bike trails in Canada has yet to be truly discovered by the masses.
-As part of the Canada 150 celebrations, the final segments that link the Great Trail (formerly the Trans Canada Trail) from east to west will officially be complete.
-One of the most majestic parts of the Great Trail is a segment found west of Calgary in Kananaskis Country called the High Rockies Trail.
+As part of the Canada 150 celebrations, the final segments that link the Trans Canada Trail from east to west will officially be complete.
+One of the most majestic parts of the Trans Canada Trail is a segment found west of Calgary in Kananaskis Country called the High Rockies Trail.
 A masterpiece in its own right, it is a narrow two-way trail designated for moderately skilled mountain bikers, hikers, walkers and trail runners.
 It’s almost 80 km in length, has stunning views of the Spray River Valley, and was designed around the contours of the landscape.
 It was built to accommodate all types, with bridges and lower gradient climbs allowing for a relatively easy mountain trail experience on foot.

 The best place to start your adventure is the mountain town of Canmore, Alberta where you can get all your supplies and even rent bikes from several rental outfitters.
 Accessing the trail is easy enough with multiple access points but I recommend starting at the Driftwood parking lot and picnic area.
 Insider’s tip: you’re in the mountains here, so make sure to bring food, water, spare clothing and even bear spray, in the off chance you spot a black or grizzly bear.
 Also note that there is no cell coverage in the area.